 IVP = in vitro-produced; used to describe how the embryo was generated; i.e., IVP embryo

-Freezing = there are two methods to “freeze” embryos: (1) vitrification, which is the most common method used in our lab and the commercial ICSI labs we commonly use; and (2) slow freeze, which is more common in Europe and also used at Colorado State University.
+Freezing = there are two methods to “freeze” embryos: (1) vitrification, which is the most common method used in our lab and the commercial ICSI labs we commonly use; and (2) slow freeze, which is more common in Europe.
 When thawed properly, we do not notice a difference in transfer rates between vitrified and slow-frozen embryos.

 TVA = Trans-vaginal aspiration.
 Also known as ovum pickup (OPU), this method is used to collect oocytes from mares’ ovaries for subsequent ICSI.